 Photoshop for Printmakers

-Class meets twice a week via Zoom for 4 weeks (8 sessions) Mondays and Fridays from
+Class meets once a week in person for 4 weeks

 This is the perfect class for people who are totally new to Photoshop.
 Photoshop is a rich, deep and wide program but you likely need only a core group of commands to execute what you require for your art practice.
-Online tutorials generally cover more material than you really need and are too fast paced.
+Online tutorials generally cover more material than you really need and are too fast paced for beginners.
+You don’t have to be very computer savvy to use Photoshop in a limited way that suits most artists’ needs.
+You do need to make some time for practice between classes.

 This is not a class for graphic designers, web designers or photographers.
 However, if you want to prepare your images for collage, silkscreen, photo etching, transfers, etc. this class is a good choice.
-The pace will be slow with lots of review and homework so that you can practice using your new skills.
+The pace will be slow, with lots of review and homework so that you can practice using your new skills.
+The instructor will be available for virtual “office hours” between classes for questions and problem solving.

 We will cover how to: